|Feature Article||From Harvest to Health|

 have a yellow-green undertone, often called “ground color.”
 A ground

-Ground color that is too yellow identifies an apple that is overripe,
+color that is too yellow identifies an apple that is overripe, soft

-soft and mealy textured.
-Avoid apples with bruises, soft spots or
+and mealy textured.
+Avoid apples with bruises, soft spots or wrinkled

-crisp and juicy longer if refrigerated.
-Keep apples in plastic bags
+and juicy longer if refrigerated.
+Keep apples in plastic bags with small

-with small air holes to maintain a high moisture level and delay
+air holes to maintain a high moisture level and delay withering.
+Missouri

 Available beginning in early September, crisp, juicy and tart Jonathans are the best all-purpose apple.
 Jonathans are superb eaten fresh or baked in pies and crisps.
 Be sure to freeze some for use throughout the winter.
 Jonathans also make a sweet and tangy applesauce or cider.